rajtilakls2510/DistributedStopwatch/README.md

 - Go back to the Application and type the Index Server IP in the field and hit `Select` button.
 If the registration was successful, all the Applications registered to that server will automatically appear in the Remote Stopwatches section.
-But if this is the only Application registered to the Index Server, the Remote Stopwatches field will be blank as mine.
+But if this is the only one Application registered to the Index Server, the Remote Stopwatches field will be blank as mine.

 <img src="https://github.com/rajtilakls2510/DistributedStopwatch/blob/master/diagrams/Just%20Bound.png?raw=true">